-- 42. safe, efficient, unobstructed and accessible active transportation infrastructure connections:

-- a. across major streets to provide active transportation access to services;

-- b. between residential and services.;

-- c. on both sides of the street; and

-- d. to transit controlled locations.

-- 43. that the design and location of crosswalks prioritize the safety and comfort of pedestrians by applying factors such as land use, pedestrian demand, vehicular speed, street width and crash history.

-- 44. pedestrian safety measures such as pedestrian islands, raised intersections and curb extensions be utilized.

-- 45. pedestrian infrastructure along active transportation infrastructure and at transit controlled locations.

-- 46. services to be accessible by active transportation and public transportation at multiple location points.

-- 47. redevelopment of large sites to incorporate a grid or modified grid street pattern.

-- 48. bicycle parking for all developments.

-- 49. new vehicular parking to locate:

-- a. on-street:

-- b. underground: or

-- c. as stacked parking.
+- 42. safe, efficient, unobstructed and accessible active transportation infrastructure connections: - a. across major streets to provide active transportation access to services; - b. between residential and services.; - c. on both sides of the street; and - d. to transit controlled locations. - 43. that the design and location of crosswalks prioritize the safety and comfort of pedestrians by applying factors such as land use, pedestrian demand, vehicular speed, street width and crash history. - 44. pedestrian safety measures such as pedestrian islands, raised intersections and curb extensions be utilized. - 45. pedestrian infrastructure along active transportation infrastructure and at transit controlled locations. - 46. services to be accessible by active transportation and public transportation at multiple location points. - 47. redevelopment of large sites to incorporate a grid or modified grid street pattern. - 48. bicycle parking for all developments. - 49. new vehicular parking to consist of one or more of the following: - a. on-street: - b. underground: or - c. as stacked parking.